RaduMarcel/EspressoViews/README.md

 ### How to generate an Espresso Views Report

 You should first [read how to define an EspressoViews report][ReportDef] and then follow [the few syntax rules needed to create a report definiton XML file][ReportSyntax].
-And finally you connect to a database server using EspressoViews and you let the tool to process your report defintion file.
+And finally you connect to a database server using EspressoViews and you let the tool process your report defintion file.

 - A report is made of at least two report units